 The environmental engineering degree program at Oregon State is one of only several in the nation and the only such separate degree program in the Pacific Northwest.
 The interdisciplinary curriculum provides unique skills for application to environmental problems.
 Research results developed by our active faculty are fed back directly into the classroom to maintain state-of-the-art training.

 The environmental engineering program is an interdisciplinary degree program with a broad basis in the physical, chemical, and biological sciences in addition to course work in environmental, civil, and chemical engineering.
 Students may also elect an environmental engineering option within the civil engineering, chemical engineering, or environmental science degree programs.
 A minor in environmental engineering is available to all undergraduate students and includes 29 quarter credits of environmental engineering and related course work.

 Civil and environmental engineers are employed by several groups: public agencies (departments of public works, county engineering offices, departments of transportation, federal and state agencies); engineering consulting firms; industries; utilities; construction firms; the military; the Peace Corps, etc. Environmental engineers often work for public agencies charged with environmental protection, such as the U.S. Environmental Protection Agency, or state departments of environmental protection.

-The advising guide for Environmental Engineering can be found on the School of Chemical, Biological and Environmental Engineering advising page.
-The Academic Regulations and Procedures are found in the Schedule of Classes and the Oregon State University Bulletin: General Catalog.
-It is intended to aid students in planning and completing programs leading to a degree in Environmental Engineering (ENVE).
-The guide provides information regarding the undergraduate curriculum, professional practice, advising, admissions policies, and other vital information pertaining to the undergraduate program.
+More information about the program can be found on the School of Chemical, Biological and Environmental Engineering Advising Page.
+You may also review the Schedule of Classes and the Academic Regulations found in the Oregon State University Catalog.
+It is intended to aid students in planning and completing programs leading to a degree.
+The guide provides information regarding the undergraduate curriculum, professional practice, advising, admissions policies.